The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

-Her performance reviews were consistently excellent—until the "growth areas" section, which always included some variation of "needs to develop deeper expertise in core competencies."
+Her performance reviews were consistently excellent, until the "growth areas" section, which always included some variation of "needs to develop deeper expertise in core competencies."

 Then she quit.
-Within 18 months of freelancing, Christine was earning $210,000 annually—not by picking a lane, but by combining all of them.
+Within 18 months of freelancing, Christine was earning $210,000 annually.
+Not by picking a lane but by combining all of them.
 Clients hired her specifically because she could translate between engineering, design, and business stakeholders.
 The same breadth that frustrated corporate HR made her irreplaceable to companies navigating complex product decisions.

 I stopped apologizing for being a generalist.
 I started charging a premium for it.